bsoverns/AssistantAi/README.md

 # AssistantAi
-WPF Program designed to interact with a user and OpenAi endpoints
+WPF Program designed to interact with a user and OpenAI endpoints